arjenmeek/queryduck/docs/poc.md

 From the repository root:

-- `cli`: Files related to the CLI client
+- `client`: Files related to the CLI client
 - `server`: Files related to the server application
 - `server/README.md`: Further documentation for the server application